How to use display ads for affiliate marketing

 • Creative-led prospecting vs contextual placement vs audience-based targeting

-• Paid traffic to content funnels (reviews, comparisons) vs direct landing pages — pros and cons
+• Paid traffic to content funnels, such as reviews and comparisons, vs direct landing pages

-• Integration with affiliate tracking and offer requirements
+• Integration with affiliate tracking, disclosures, geo rules, and offer requirements

 Audience targeting tactics